 Early 1990s

-Santa Barbara County approved a scaled-back development plan of 161 units on 40 acres of the mesa.
-However, the EDC, on behalf of Save Ellwood Shores, filed a lawsuit challenging the project.
-This lawsuit was later withdrawn when the California Coastal Commission denied the development plan.
+Santa Barbara County approved a development plan of 161 units on 40 acres of Ellwood Mesa.
+However, the Environmental Defense Center, on behalf of Save Ellwood Shores (SES), filed a lawsuit challenging the project.

 2001